25 Useful Things to Know Before You Visit Tromso (2024-2025)

 There are ATMs everywhere if you still insist on getting cash out (and ATM exchange rates are usually no different than a currency exchange office, anyway).

-If you receive foreign exchange fees with your bank for using your card abroad and in different currencies, many card machines will give you the option to select your home currency or to run the transaction in Norwegian kroner.
+If you receive foreign exchange fees with your bank for using your card abroad and in different currencies, many card machines will give you the option to select your home currency or to run the transaction in Norwegian kroner (this can sometimes end up more expensive, though).

 Apple Pay is widely accepted in Norway, as well.